yokwejuste/disc-unconference-2025-projects/unconference/navigating-funding-landscape.md

 * Building a compelling narrative: Developing "storytelling skills for a funding call" and understanding how to interpret "tacit expectations to make proposals attractive to funders".
 * Communication with funders: Developing skills for "communicating with funding agencies outside of the application process to understand their goals better".
 * Critical reading of successful proposals: Learning to "read good proposals so they are exposed to good proposals that they generally do not have opportunities to apply for".
-* Building relationships and networks: Interacting with people behind funding programmes, including through "cold calls" (Oliver), and understanding the importance of "meetings and networking".
+* Building relationships and networks: Interacting with people behind funding programmes, including through "cold calls", and understanding the importance of "meetings and networking".

 ### Leveraging Systems Thinking and Identifying Leverage Points

-Discussion incorporated a systems thinking approach _to understand the complexities of the research funding ecosystem and identify "leverage points" – places to intervene for significant impact_ -- cautioning against solely focusing on a "lack of skills" narrative, as this might overlook "systemic barriers" (IreneR).
+Discussion incorporated a systems thinking approach _to understand the complexities of the research funding ecosystem and identify "leverage points" – places to intervene for significant impact_ -- cautioning against solely focusing on a "lack of skills" narrative, as this might overlook "systemic barriers".

 Examples of leverage points discussed include:
 * Successful interdisciplinary and cross-institutional collaborations.